fsprojects/fsharp-hashcollections/README.md

 ## Goals

 1) More efficient persistent collection type where F#'s Map type isn't fast enough.
+2) Allow a range of key types and equality logic to be used even if provided by consumers without sacrificing performance (e.g. no need for keys to be comparable).
-2) Provide an idiomatic API to F#.
+3) Provide an idiomatic API to F#.
 The library ideally should allow C# usage/interop if required.
-3) Performance where it does not impede goal 2.
 4) Maintainable to an average F# developer.
-5) Allow a range of key types and equality logic to be used even if provided by consumers without sacrificing performance (e.g. no need for keys to be comparable).

 ## Collection Types Provided

 All collections are persisted/immutable by nature so any Add/Remove operation produces a new collection instance.
+Most methods mirror the F# built in Map and Set module (e.g. Map.tryFind vs HashMap.tryFind) allowing in many cases this library to be used as a drop in replacement where appropriate.

 - HashMap (Similar to F#'s Map in behaviour).